ShangrongLIN/HiGLASS-GPP-v1-sample-code/README.md

-The testing data including NDVI, LUCC, Maize map should be contract to Shangrong Lin for assessing.
+For assessing the test data including NDVI, LUCC, Maize map and meteorology factors, you can contact to Dr. Shangrong Lin (linshr6@mail.sysu.edu) .